-- Reputational damage, for example resulting from partnerships with companies.
-Solidaridad has internal guidelines for non disclosure agreements (NDAs) and memoranda of understanding (MoUs) with companies. - 2.
-Illegitimate use of grant funds, which requires repayment obligations to donors.
+Reputational damage, for example resulting from partnerships with companies.
+Solidaridad has internal guidelines for non disclosure agreements (NDAs) and memoranda of understanding (MoUs) with companies.

+- Illegitimate use of grant funds, which requires repayment obligations to donors.
 The budget is approved by the Managing Director and the segregation of duties in the project management is appropriate.
 With large grants, the suitability of expenditure is investigated by an external auditor. - 3.
-The economic climate and the willingness of private donors to donate.
+The economic climate and the willingness of private individuals to donate.
 Solidaridad maintains quality marks and periodic external audits ensure compliance. - 4.
 The unpredictability of government policies.
 Political decision-making and available funding are hard to predict, as are the political forces which affect partner companies.
-Solidaridad defines thematic areas and target policy makers with highest chance of success of the period to come.
+Solidaridad defines thematic areas and target policy makers with highest chance of success of the period to come. - 5.
+In 2020 large contracts will come to an end, causing more urgency to diversify and increase our funding streams.
+This will also play a part in the new Multi Annual Strategic Plan.